kritarth2135/Chess/README.md

 ## Features
 What you __can__ do now:
 1. Import any game using a FEN string
+2. Move any piece
+3. Capture any piece

 What you __cannot__ do now:
-1. Move any piece
-2. Capture a piece
+1. Check the king
+2. Checkmate the king
+3. Castle
+4. En passant capture

 ## How to play:
 First, clone this repository and then run: